pawancruz7/voidos/README.md

-# NakedOS
+# voidos

 **Privacy-First • De-Googled • Android-based Mobile OS**

-> "Nothing to hide, nothing to track"

-NakedOS is a lightweight, privacy-focused mobile operating system built on Android.
+> "Nothing to hide, nothing to track" voidOS is a lightweight, privacy-focused mobile operating system built on Android.
 It removes all Google tracking, telemetry, and bloatware while delivering a clean and fast user experience.

-### Why NakedOS?
+### Why voidos?
 - Complete freedom from Google services and surveillance
 - Your data belongs to you — no company can track you
 - Simple, minimal, and secure by design